What you'll need to apply

 Proof of continuous residence

-To be eligible for settled status, you’ll usually need to have lived in the UK for at least 6 months in any 12 month period for 5 years in a row.
-You’ll need to provide proof of this when you apply.
+To be eligible for settled status, you usually need to have lived in the UK, the Channel Islands or the Isle of Man for at least 6 months in any 12 month period for 5 years in a row.
+You need to provide proof of this when you apply.

 If you’ve not lived here for 5 years in a row you may still be eligible for pre-settled status.